-- Zigbee: The new allows for users with and other Zigbee-based devices to operate without the need for an external hub.
+- Zigbee: The allows for users with and other Zigbee-based devices to operate without the need for an external hub.
 Of course Sonos can control that a standard Echo or Dot speaker can.

 Just like the Play:1, the Sonos One is available in white or black (pictured, though the black color scheme is different than that of the Play:1).
 If you're an existing Play:1 owner, it's worth noting that you cannot form a stereo pair with a One.
 It's either two Play:1s or two Ones.

 The dedicated Sonos app incorporates dozens of streaming music services, from Spotify to iHeartMusic to Google Play Music.
 It enables you to use the speaker in a whole-home, multiroom Sonos setup, as part of stereo pair or as rear speakers for aor .
 The multiroom capabilities of the and come close, but Sonos is still the king of whole-home audio.